khaliedessam/End-to-End-E-Commerce-Data-Modeling-and-Analytics-Design/README.md

 2. **01_bronze**
    - Creates the Bronze tables.
    - Loads the raw CRM and ERP CSV files into SQL Server.
+(Note Inside load_bronze, update the BULK INSERT file paths to match your local machine)

 3. **02_silver**
    - Cleans and standardizes the Bronze data.